DOCUMENT TSC-2026/B17 · BLOG POST 17 · ECOSYSTEM STRATEGY · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

 $1M ARR is not a big number in the abstract.
 It's 83 merchants paying $1,000/month, or 830 merchants paying $100/month, or some combination.
 Most Shopify apps can theoretically reach it.
 Most don't.
-The difference isn't usually product quality — it's the decisions made at each stage of growth, and specifically, the failure to recognize which stage you're in and act accordingly.
+The difference isn't usually product quality, it's the decisions made at each stage of growth, and specifically, the failure to recognize which stage you're in and act accordingly.

 Most apps fail in Stage 0